When two of Africa’s most powerful nations decides to come together, the whole of Africa is bound to benefit.

 The scale of the SKA represents a huge leap forward in both engineering and research & development towards building and delivering a radio telescope, and will deliver a correspondingly transformational increase in science capability when operational.

 Deploying thousands of radio telescopes, in three unique configurations, it will enable astronomers to monitor the sky in unprecedented detail and survey the entire sky thousands of times faster than any system currently in existence.

 The SKA telescope will be co-located in Africa and in Australia.
 It will have an unprecedented scope in observations, exceeding the image resolution quality of the Hubble Space Telescope by a factor of 50 times, whilst also having the ability to image huge areas of sky in parallel.
 With a range of other large telescopes in the optical and infrared being built and launched into space over the coming decades, the SKA will perfectly augment, complement and lead the way in scientific discovery.

 South Africa has already demonstrated its excellent science and engineering skills by designing and building the MeerKAT telescope – as a pathfinder to the SKA.
 The first seven dishes, KAT-7, are complete and have already produced its first pictures.
 MeerKAT is attracting great interest internationally – more than 500 international astronomers and 58 from Africa submitted proposals to do science with MeerKAT once it is complete.

-Bar none, Nigeria has one of the most sophisticated space-based infrastructure in Africa both in quality of and quantity.
-It’s environmental monitoring and surveillance satellite has continually served this Africa in different capacity.
+Bar none, Nigeria has one of the most sophisticated space-based infrastructures in Africa both in quality of and quantity.
+It’s environmental monitoring and surveillance satellite has continually served this Africa in a different capacity.